 Clifton Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clifton Heights is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Clifton Heights who work in office and administrative support (19.43%), sales jobs (9.87%), and food service (7.91%).
+Overall, Clifton Heights is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Clifton Heights who work in office and administrative support (17.18%), healthcare (9.62%), and maintenance occupations (9.02%).

 Also of interest is that Clifton Heights has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small borough, Clifton Heights has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+Despite being a small borough, Clifton Heights has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Clifton Heights in 2010 was $20,854, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $83,416 for a family of four.
+The per capita income in Clifton Heights in 2018 was $25,820, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $103,280 for a family of four.
 However, Clifton Heights contains both very wealthy and poor people as well.

 Clifton Heights is a very ethnically-diverse borough.
 The people who call Clifton Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifton Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clifton Heights include Italian, German, Polish, and English.
+Important ancestries of people in Clifton Heights include Irish, Italian, German, English, and Polish.

 The most common language spoken in Clifton Heights is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Spanish.